 Marcie and Tom Hamel

-October 2019 – Located a stone’s throw from busy Minnesota Highway 62 in the Lake Cornelia Neighborhood, small and tranquil Lake Nancy is a true urban oasis for the 20 families living around it.
+October 2019 – Located a stone’s throw from busy Minnesota Highway 62 in the Concord Neighborhood, small and tranquil Lake Nancy is a true urban oasis for the 20 families living around it.
 However, as Marcie and Tom Hamel can attest, this lakeshore property comes with its fair share of challenges.

 For starters, Lake Nancy – and nearly all metro water bodies like it – are susceptible to unusually high concentrations of pollutants like phosphorus and chloride.
 Phosphorus is an inevitable byproduct of grass and leaf decomposition and is also found in many commercial fertilizers and potting soils.
 Chloride is an active ingredient in road salts.